 It was Carlisle who reached the door first; if Jasper had been present he would have been curious to sense Carlisle's surprise and happiness.
 It seemed as though he already knew who may be at the door.
 The smile that broke out on his face when the door was swung open only served to confirm his suspicions.

 "Harry?"
 Carlisle's amber eyes were wider than normal and there was a hint of barely masked awe in his voice.
-It was obvious for everyone to see that he couldn't believe who was standing in front of him after all this time.
+It was obvious for everyone to see that he couldn't believe who was standing in front of him.

 "Did I miss the fun?"
 The vampire on the other side of the threshold asked.
 He was grinning at Carlisle and there was a twinkle in his eye.
-His red eyes, Jacob couldn't help but notice.
+His red eyes, Jacob couldn't help but notice with a grimace.

 "What are you doing here?"
 Carlisle asked, forgetting that there was anybody else around, his attention solely focused on this unexpected vampire.
 This 'Harry.'

 "You didn't think I'd miss this did you?"
 Harry asked wryly, still standing face to face with Carlisle, wondering when he'd get over his shock.

 "It's good to see you!"
 Exclaimed Carlisle stepping forward and surprising his family and the other vampires who knew him well by encasing the stranger into a rib-cracking hug.
 Carlisle was known for his compassion but that didn't mean that he went around hugging people spontaneously.